Kaniyah33/Reviewer-Extractor/README.md

 - Abstract
 - Panels

-While there is a file already referenced within the code, if you choose to use a custom csv file, it **MUST** contain one of the columns listed above.
+While the repository contains a test file, if you choose to use a custom csv file, it **MUST** contain **ALL** the columns listed above (even if the column is empty), in order to propoerl display and properly search.

 ## What is required
 ### Imports